 At the time, Shaw’s stand against the First World War was unpopular.
 Despite his belief that (understandable as it was to desire it) Irish separation from Britain was doomed to failure, he supported Roger Casement in his trial, advising him to put on the performance of his life.
 (Casement’s rather less theatrical lawyers did not agree, perhaps wrongly.)10 While both of those actions are looked on more kindly now, Shaw’s support of Russian communism in the 1920s and 30s are not.
 While he winked at Russian totalitarianism and suppression, he did condemn Hitler’s antisemitism, and satirised Hitler, Mussolini and Franco in his 1928 play, Geneva.

 By the mid 1920s (the third act) he was an international celebrity on a scale few other writers have achieved in their lifetime.
 He won the 1925 Nobel Prize for Literature “for his work which is marked by both idealism and humanity, its stimulating satire often being infused with a singular poetic beauty” and shared the 1938 Oscar for best adapted screenplay (“Pygmalion,” based upon his stage play).
-He remains the only person to have won both.
+Until Bob Dylan equaled his record (with an Oscar in 2000 and a Nobel for Literature in 2016), Shaw was the only person to have won both awards.

 His plays express his philosophical theory based on ideas from thinkers such as Schopenhauer, Nietzsche, Bergson, Samuel Butler, Lamarch and Goethe, that he called “creative evolution”.
 Its central principle was outlined in the preface to the play St. Joan (1925): “the Law of Change is the Law of God”11.